natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Summary
 =======

 The condition of a habitat is a key determinant of the ecosystem services it can provide.
 Multiple stressors including fishing, climate change, pollution and coastal development threaten the ability of coastal ecosystems to provide the valuable goods and services that people want and need.
 As human activities continue to intensify in coastal areas, so does the need for quick, clear and repeatable ways of assessing the risks posed by human activities under various management plans.
 The InVEST habitat risk assessment (HRA) model allows users to assess the risk posed to coastal and marine habitats by human activities and the potential consequences of exposure for the delivery of ecosystem services and biodiversity.
 The InVEST HRA model is similar to the InVEST biodiversity model in that both models allow users to identify regions on a landscape or seascape where human impacts are highest.
-While the biodiversity model is intended be used to assess how human activities impact biodiversity, the HRA model is better suited to screening the risk of current and future human activities to prioritize management strategies that best mitigate risk.
+While the biodiversity model is intended to be used to assess how human activities impact biodiversity, the HRA model is better suited to screening the risk of current and future human activities to prioritize management strategies that best mitigate risk.

 Risk of human activities (e.g. salmon aquaculture, coastal development etc.) to habitats (e.g. seagrasses, kelp forests, mangroves, reefs) is a function of the exposure of each habitat to each activity and the consequences for each habitat.
+A habitat is exposed to a stressor that occurs in the same location as the habitat at the same time.
 Consequence depends on the effects of activities on habitat area and density, and the ability of habitats to recover from these effects (i.e., through processes such as recruitment and regeneration).
 Outputs from the model are useful for understanding the relative risk of human activities and climate change to habitats within a study region and among alternative future scenarios, and for identifying which habitats are of high enough quality to provide the services people care about.
 The model will help to prioritize areas for conservation and inform the design and configuration of marine spatial plans.
 This is a Tier 1 model.

 Introduction
 ============